kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_food.txt

 ### Preparation

+1. Kill the fish by hitting it on the head with a club or rock.
+Use a hard, quick blow.
+You can then use a knife to cut the gills or pierce the brain to ensure the fish is dead.
-1. Remove scales by scraping them off with a knife (tail to head).
+2. Remove scales by scraping them off with a knife (tail to head).
-2. Remove entrails by cutting the belly open and pulling them out.
+3. Remove entrails by cutting the belly open and pulling them out.
 You can also cut off the head and tail to make this easier.
-3. Cut into usable pieces or fillet the fish.
+4. Cut into usable pieces or fillet the fish.
 If it is a small fish, you can also just cook it whole.
-4. Cook the fish.
+5. Cook the fish.

 ## Other animals